-- P201: Additives

-- P202: Dyes

-- P203: Reaction diluents

-- P204: Initiators

-- P205: Solvents

-- P206: Inhibitors

-- P207: Emulsifiers

-- P208: Surfactants

-- P209: Lubricants

-- P210: Flame retardants

-- P211: Rheological modifiers

-- P299: Other

-- c.
-As an article component An EPCRA Section 313 chemical becomes an integral component of an article distributed for industrial, trade, or consumer use.
-One example is the pigment components of paint applied to a chair that is sold.

 - d.
 Repackaging This consists of processing or preparation of an EPCRA Section 313 chemical (or product mixture) for distribution in commerce in a different form, state, or quantity.
-This includes, but is not limited to, the transfer of material from a bulk container, such as a tank truck to smaller containers such as cans or bottles.
-This does not include sending toxic chemicals off-site into commerce for recycling, which is indicated using (f) Recycling.
+This includes, but is not limited to, the transfer of material from a bulk container, such as a tank truck to smaller containers such as cans or bottles - e.

-- e.
 As an impurity The EPCRA Section 313 chemical is processed but is not separated and remains in the mixture or other trade name product with that/those other chemical(s).

-- f.
-Recycling This consists of processing or preparation of an EPCRA Section 313 chemical (or product mixture) for distribution in commerce in a different form, state, or quantity for purposes of recycling or reclamation.